Translating Decolonial Glossary (and Myself) into Ukrainian Contexts

 On a personal note, I would say that although the criticism of foreign affiliations of Decolonial Glossary and many of its authors, heard at the discussion with the Dnipro museum’s employees, is valid, our decision to work for and study at foreign institutions is often a survival strategy.

 I don’t have a place in Ukrainian academia today.
 Coming from a family of modest income, I see the reasons as not only ideological, but economic too.
 A child of the 1990s, I live in constant fear of dying of hunger.
-This fear makes me chase financial opportunities available, whenever or not they suit my professional ethics.
+I take every opportunity that corresponds to my ethics.
 Furthermore, Ukrainian institutions have been hit hard by the war.
 In Kharkiv this is the case both physically and financially.
 For a variety of reasons, including lack of socialisation, students chose safer environments in the west of Ukraine or abroad.
 An indirect proof of the crisis of higher education in the Ukrainian east can be seen in the repeated attempts by the Ministry of Education to merge various institutions with V.N.
 Karazin National University [11].
 Recent Kharkiv’s PhD graduates I’ve spoken with are made to seek teaching opportunities across the country, faced with the staff cuts.

 In contrast, international support for Ukrainian academia has never been stronger.
 The British program of coupling universities in the UK with Ukrainian ones and providing generous grants for cooperation is one example [12].
 Having some knowledge of English and being familiar with academic applications can open a wide and generous path for an apt Ukrainian academic.
 Sometimes, as in the case of male scholars, institutions even agree to online cooperation and non-residence grants., where a researcher can stay in Ukraine, but with international affiliation better research funding.
 Here, ethical aspects come to the fore.
 Who sponsors a programme, are these people affiliated with Russian institutions or grant-givers, and so on.